-Contract law is a tricky area for many employers – one which is important to get right, for both your own security and that of your employees.
+Employment contract law is a tricky area for many employers.
+It’s important to get it right, for both your own security and that of your employees.

-Employment contracts frequently take the form of a written document which both employee and employer sign at the beginning of a period of employment.
+Employment contracts are usually a written document which both the employee and employer sign at the beginning of a period of employment.
 A properly written, signed contract is a legal document which binds both you and your employee to the conditions it contains, as long as those conditions are allowed by law.

-Why should I have a written employment contract?
+Why should employers have a written employment contract?

 Many employers (and employees) assume that if there’s nothing in writing, there’s no contract.
-This is not the case however: a verbal contract of employment is still a contract under employment law and many employers are often surprised by how many rights are conferred on employees by such informal arrangements.
+This is not the case, however; a verbal contract of employment is still a contract under employment law.
+Many employers are often surprised by how many rights are given to employees by such informal arrangements.

-For this reason, it’s recommended that you always have a written contract with each of your employees – it gives both of you more security and certainty.
+For this reason, it’s recommended that, as an employer, you always have a written contract with each of your employees – it gives both of you more security and certainty.

 If you’re unsure what to include in your employee’s contract, it’s worth speaking to an employment law solicitor.
 Once signed, an employment contract is legally binding upon you as well as your employee.

 You can use an employment contract to be clear about your expectations and what the contractual and non-contractual benefits are.
 In addition, you can add clauses, such as restrictive covenants.
 These can prevent employees from poaching clients and key employees in your business, even after they leave your employment.

 Poorly drafted clauses may not be legally binding.
 It is therefore important that they are clear, considered and well drafted to ensure they are enforceable upon any employee you wish to restrict after they leave your employment.

 Even though it’s possible to alter an existing employee’s contract or agree a new one with them, this requires you to follow correct procedure which can be complicated depending on the terms of the original agreement.